Psykotikism/Gun_Damage_Booster/README.md

 ```
 - Scenario 3
 ```
-gdb_enabledgamemodes "coop,versus" // The plugin is enabled in only Campaign and Versus modes. gdb_disabledgamemodes "coop" // The plugin is disabled in Campaign mode.
+gdb_gamemodetypes "5" // The plugin is enabled in every Campaign-based and Survival-based game mode. gdb_enabledgamemodes "coop,versus" // The plugin is enabled in only Campaign and Versus modes. gdb_disabledgamemodes "coop" // The plugin is disabled in Campaign mode.